 Skip to content

-Quick answer: The best time to visit Norway is May-September for fjords; November-February for Northern Lights and ski.
+Quick take: Norway has a clear sweet spot — But the ‘wrong’ months aren’t always wrong.
+It depends on what you’re after.
 Norway has two seasons: fjord summer (May-Sep) for waterfalls, hiking, midnight sun; and aurora winter (Nov-Feb) for Northern Lights and skiing in the dark.

 Planning a trip to Norway?
 Here is the honest, current view on when to go — and when to avoid.
 We have travelled there at least twice across different seasons and these notes reflect what actually worked.